Behavioural analytics: see what moves AHT, FCR and NPS

 From numbers to actions: method plus platform

 Behavioural analytics only work if they are easy to run every week.
-We pair GRIST’s coaching method with the YakTrak platform so leaders can set goals, coach, verify and report in one loop.
+We pair coaching method with the YakTrak platform so leaders can set goals, coach, verify and report in one loop.

-- Translate standards into micro behaviour
+- Translate standards into micro-behaviour

 Turn “be customer focused” into observable actions by call type, such as “ask one verifying question to confirm cause and impact before proposing a fix.” - ACDC coaching that fits the day